Achieving a Winning Attitude

 Winners think of possibility.
 They seek solutions and strive after goals.
 Instead of GIGO (garbage in, garbage out) they work at PIPO (positive in, positive out).
-Positive thinking is a lot like the game of golf.
-Just when you think you’ve perfected the game, you shank a shot.
+Positive thinking is similar to the game of golf.
+Just when you think you have perfected the game, you shank a shot.
 Positive thinking must be worked at day by day, every day.
 Winners in sales, management, customer service or any career seek an edge.
 They are never 50% better than competitors.
 Success comes by being 1%, 2%, 3% better by focusing on the possibilities not the problems in life circumstances.

 You may be saying, “Who are you to talk?”
 You don’t know me or what I’ve been through.”
 And that’s right.
 Yet I do know winners have persistence.
 Abe Lincoln once wrote, “I am the most miserable man alive, whether I’ll make it, I do not know.”
 Yet he did, didn’t he?
 He persisted.

 Helen Keller had a few bad days, but she kept on keeping on.
 Beethoven wrote his best work while in debt to his creditors.
 Handel composed the Messiah while he was deaf.
-Socrates was bald, fat and ugly.
-However, he is labeled as one of the greatest philosophers of all time.
+Socrates was bald, fat, and ugly.
+However, he is considered one of the greatest philosophers of all time.

 What is the secret of persistence?
-It’s between the lines in these words by William Henley: “It matters not how strait the gate or marred with punishments the scroll, I am the master of my fate: I am the captain of my soul.”
+It is between the lines in these words by William Henley: “It matters not how strait the gate or marred with punishments the scroll; I am the master of my fate: I am the captain of my soul.”

 All winners have pride!
 A sales survey of top performers indicated their best attributes included their pride and ability to work hard.
-In other words, they wanted to win and they did because they kept learning to perfect their craft.
-Don’t be like the little girl who wrote the following letter:
+In other words, they wanted to win, and they did because they kept learning to perfect their craft.
+Do not be like the little girl who wrote the following letter:

 Dear Miss Harper:

 My mother said if I wanted to be good at the piano that I should work hard, practice long and apply myself.
-That is why I’m writing this letter; I decided to quit the piano.
+That is why I am writing this letter; I decided to quit the piano.

 Your student, Susie Thompson

 All excellence is equally difficult.
 Work hard!
 Practice long!
 Apply yourself!
-You’ll win more success, recognition and personal satisfaction in your career and life.
+You will win more success, recognition and personal satisfaction in your career and life.

-“I have a vision that soars on golden wings.
-I visualize of your achievements and your legacy that sings.
+“I have a vision that soars on golden wings and visualize of your achievements and your legacy that sings.
 I do not know all about your awesome goals or persistent efforts to raise the bar.
-I only know you can be the best-a superstar!”
+However, I only know you can be the best-a superstar!”
 May you be inspired to reach your greatest heights with a winning attitude.

 Do you want more success in life and in achieving your goals?
 If so, check out this 98 page eBook road-map to success: GoalPower: How to Increase Your Personal and Professional Success.